 Supporting Our Pollinators

-However, there are other ways to help biodiversity and to ‘save the bees’.
+However, there are many other ways to help biodiversity and to ‘save the bees’.
 Our wild pollinators are under threat.
 Faced with pressures that include habitat fragmentation, changes in land use, disease, pesticides, invasive species and climate change.

 In the UK, there are around 270 species of bees; approximately 90% of those are solitary species.
 Our solitary bees are excellent pollinators and come in many shapes and sizes, some as tiny as 2-3mm.
 In Scotland, the most common are Halictus, Osmia Andrena, Megachile and Colletes.
 Solitary bees nest in the ground or disused holes in walls.
 The Mason bees can be found entering small holes and gaps in brickwork and using soil to encase their young, which will emerge the following year.
 They cause no harm whatsoever to buildings, as some may believe.
+Although the females can sting, it is very rare for this to happen.

 Hoverflies, as adults, feed exclusively on nectar and pollen, which makes them incredibly important pollinators.
 Adult hoverflies pollinate 70% of our wild flowers in the UK and numerous crops (around 50% of all crop pollination worldwide).